yywe/yoursql/README.md

 Todo list:
 * Support Join.
 * Support Aggregation and other operator like order and limit, etc.
+* Add optimizer.
 * Support MVCC concurrent control.
 * Enrich the expressions, currently it is very limited.
-* refactor the codebase, some design is not nessesary, and some design needs to change.
+* Refactor the codebase, some design is not nessesary, and some design needs to change.

 Quick Simple Demo: